aubreyrjones/orbit_rat/README.md

 This will activate an orbit in CAD software.

 This is almost as much control as a dedicated "3d mouse" with special driver support.
-The beauty of Orbit Rat is that it works everywhere, in any operating system, in any application that uses middle mouse for pan.
+The beauty of Orbit Rat is that it works everywhere, in any operating system, in any application that uses click and drag for pan.

-The only requirement is that for the Teensy mouse specifically, you must set the acceleration to 0 in your system settings.
-If you don't, the cursor will not return to the correct location.
-You should be able to leave acceleration on for your regular mouse however you like it.
+It can also do other stuff, like sending scroll wheel events and keyboard keys... but the rewind operation is what it does uniquely.

+# Limitations

+The Orbit Rat is fundamentally impersonating a mouse, so it doesn't have access to any information a regular dumb mouse wouldn't have.
+It doesn't get any feedback from the operating system.

+The main place this shows up is when the cursor hits the edge of the screen during a move.
+The Orbit Rat thinks it's still moving the cursor, but the OS doesn't let it leave the screen.
+When the OR goes to rewind the cursor motion at the end of the move, it has the wrong idea of how much to rewind and overshoots.

+Additionally, moue wheel scrolling in Linux and Windows is _not_ smooth.
+It goes in chunky, discrete increments.
+Orbit Rat tries its best to send scroll events at a steady rate, but without special drivers, it can't make the screen animation smooth when scrolling (like e.g. Apple trackpad scrolling).

 # Configuration and Building

+Since you need the tools to upload the firmware anyway, I made things easy for me.
 Orbit Rat is configured in source code and built with [PlatformIO](https://platformio.org/).

 The easiest way to use PlatformIO is just to use VisualStudio Code (not Visual Studio) with the free PlatformIO plugin from the marketplace.
 Standalone setups may work but I haven't tested them.

 When you first build, it may seem to stall for a very long time.
-It's downloading a newer compiler from a very slow connection.
+PlatformIO is downloading a newer compiler from a very slow connection.
 It gives no progress indicator.
 It seriously took me 20 minutes to download.
 This only happens the first time you build.
 It also may finish the download, try to compile, then say it failed... try again before